jentery/engl391/index.md

 I am asking you to complete five assignments this term:

 1. [Take-Home Exam 1](exam1.html) (22.5% of your final mark; response due by Friday, February 3rd at 11:30am).
-2. [Activity Analysis](activity.html) for your player story (20% of your final mark; response recommended by Friday, February 17th but required by Wednesday, March 1st).
+2. [Activity Analysis](activity.html) for your Player Story (20% of your final mark; response recommended by Friday, February 17th at 11:30am but required by Wednesday, March 1st at 11:30am).
-3. [Take-Home Exam 2](exam2.html) (22.5% of your final mark; response due by Wednesday, March 22nd).
+3. [Take-Home Exam 2](exam2.html) (22.5% of your final mark; response due by Wednesday, March 22nd at 11:30am).
-4. [Workshops](workshops.html) to develop and refine your player stories (5% of your final mark; conducted in class March 28th - 31st).
+4. [Workshops](workshops.html) to refine your Player Stories (5% of your final mark; conducted during class March 28th - 31st).
-5. [Player Story](final.html) about a game and its genres (30% of your final mark; response due by Tuesday, April 18th).
+5. [Player Story](final.html) about a game and its genres (30% of your final mark; response due by Tuesday, April 18th at 11:30am).

 This combination of exams (1 and 3 above) and a project (2, 4, and 5 above) should help you to account for the fundamentals of genre studies while developing a specific line of inquiry through a single game.
 Again, I am asking you to select one game from [this list](https://docs.google.com/spreadsheets/d/1C6maql6wsx51M6B5YLhgS8cDdqwJXTajUE8Kv5McgLw/edit#gid=0) to study for the entire term.